 The Irish government’s Climate Action Plan seeks to have 1 million electric cars on the roads by 2030, and as we all try to reduce our emissions, many of us will be considering the switch to EV soon.
 But how easy or hard is it to make the change?
 The AA’s Lauren Beehan swapped her petrol Renault Clio for a fully electric Renault ZOE to find out.

-This was a double-whammy of firsts for me – first time driving an EV, but also my first time driving an automatic.
+This was a double-whammy of firsts for me – first time driving an EV, but also my first time driving an automatic. .
+As Electric cars don't stall, all EVs are automatic.
+Unlike petrol or diesel, they neither need a clutch nor gears.
+This is because they can achieve much higher revs than a standard fuel engine using a single gear.
 I was having visions of not being able to get used to it and getting stuck in the car park, or holding up the queue at traffic lights unable to find the right pedal, but the automatic transmission was very easy to drive – much easier than manual.
 It’s essentially impossible to “conk out” or stall in an automatic car, which means it’s easy to drive and very quick to take off from a stopped position, even on hills.
 It did take a little while to stop me stamping on my imaginary clutch pedal or grabbing to change a non-existent gear though.